-In the very first tutorial, I ask law students to participate in the usual ‘icebreaker’.
+In the first tutorial, I ask law students to participate in the usual ‘icebreaker’.
 Most icebreakers are cringe-worthy and just fill time.
 However, rather than the ‘two truths and a lie’ or whatever the activity du jour might be, I ask them to introduce themselves to another law student and ask that student two questions: ‘What are your expectations of the convenor?’ and ‘What are your expectations of your peers?’.
 I then get each student to introduce their partner.
-Getting them to ask someone else and report what they heard, removes some of the tension from the exercise.
-It can be a bit confronting to say ‘I want you to …’ but ‘They want you to …’ means less risk of personal embarrassment.
+Getting them to ask someone else, and report what they heard, removes some of the tension from the exercise.
+It can be a bit confronting to say ‘I want you to …’, but ‘They want you to …’ means less risk of personal embarrassment.
 And it’s good advocacy training to put a position on behalf of someone else.

 Step 2: Capture everything

 I capture all the suggestions on a whiteboard.
 Don’t reject or edit anything!
-Refusing to put something up or editing something looks like you’re being a little dishonest about the process, or changing it on the run.
+Refusing to put something up or editing something looks like you’re being a little dishonest about the process or changing it on the run.

 Step 3: Reading the terms and conditions

-Once you have captured it, then you can start to work through the expectations.
+Once you have captured it, you can start working through the expectations.
 You can accept them, group them into ‘like’ expectations.
 For example, ‘approachable’, ‘helpful’ and ‘supportive’ might all be trying to say the same thing, depending on the context.
 Because you opened the discussion and you’re engaging, so long as you explain your concern reasonably, students are prepared to engage with you, to ask more questions or put alternatives.

 Once the review is complete, I ask students to confirm that they are comfortable with what’s there.
 It’s not uncommon for a student to ask that something is clarified or added.
 They might even suggest that what they were trying to say can be grouped with something else.